microsoft/winget-cli/doc/specs/#893 - Support for arbitrary HTTP header for Rest sources.md

 ## Solution Design

 An optional command-line argument named `--header` will be exposed for the commands that interact with Rest source.
 The header argument should be accompanied with a source argument that specifies which source should the custom header should be sent to.
 If the source specified is something other than a Rest source in the command, the header will be ignored and a warning message will be displayed.
 If no source is specified, an error message will be displayed with more information.
+The header can have a maximum length of 1024 characters.
+If the length of the header input exceeds this, an error message will be displayed with information.

 The client will send the header as a value of HTTP header named `Windows-Package-Manager`.
 The source may use it any way the source sees fit.